Samya-Agg/safespace/Client/README.md

 SafeSpaceAI is optimized for deployment on [Vercel](https://vercel.com/):

 - Connect your repository to Vercel.
-- Set up environment variables in the Vercel dashboard if needed.
+- Set up any required environment variables in the Vercel dashboard.
 - Deploy instantly—your app will be live at your Vercel URL.

+## 🛠 Tech Stack

+- Next.js
+- Tailwind CSS
+- OpenAI API
+- Vercel (for deployment)

 ## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/your-username/safespaceai/issues) if you want to contribute.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Open a pull request
+This is a collaborative academic/group project and is open-source for learning and demonstration purposes only.
+External contributions and issues are not being tracked at the moment.

 ## 📄 License